all-in-one-of/FumeFX_VDB_import-HDA/README.md

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_005.jpg)

 FFX import HDA come with a nice Help/Documentation.
-It does include also live web link to the online FumeFX documentation anywhere a close correspondence of the feature you are using in order to set it correctly inside FumeFX to make it work.
+It does include also live web link to the online FumeFX documentation anywhere there is a close correspondence to the feature you are using in order to correctly setup FumeFX and accomodate the import process.